 In deciding what the original Aramaic for this word may have been, consideration has to be given to the differences between languages, including the fact that neither language separately represented all the sounds that could be made.
 Written Aramaic also lacked vowels, though sometimes a vowel was represented by a consonant used as a vowel-carrier (mater lectionis).

-Originating in this way, from the use of a qoph rather than a kaph, Kephas (or Kaiphas with a different choice of Greek vowels) is the short version of the family title of the Jewish High Priest at the time, known to us through the gospels and the work of Josephus (Antiquities 18 ii.2, iv.3) as Joseph Caiaphas.15 The alternative representations of this version (קפא and קיפא) are found in names scratched on the sides of ossuaries, in what is likely to have been the family tomb of the High Priest Joseph.16
+The name Κηϕας, appearing as such for a person or persons eight times in Galatians and I Corinthians, starts with a kappa and as such should thus have been a representation of the short version of the family title of the Jewish High Priest at the time, known to us through the gospels and the work of Josephus (Antiquities 18 ii.2, iv.3) as Joseph Caiaphas.15 The alternative representations (with and without yodh as a vowel-carrier) of this version (קיפא and קפא) are found in names scratched on the sides of ossuaries, in what is likely to have been the family tomb of the High Priest Joseph.16

-This realisation opens the way to understanding how two distinctive characters, described with differing roles and attributes, came to have improbably coincident names, in the languages that were in use at the time.
+The realisation that Κηϕας most probably transliterates a title, rather than the Aramaic word for stone, opens the way to understanding how two distinctive characters, described with differing roles and attributes, came to have improbably coincident names, in the languages that were in use at the time.
 Paul is described in Galatians and I Corinthians as interacting with someone who could have been a member of the High Priest Joseph’s family.
-This member, or these members,17 carried the family title קפא or קיפא which transliterates equally well as Kephas/Cephas (Κηϕας), or as Kaiphas/Caiphas (Καιϕας), but which has no literal equivalent.
+This member, or these members,17 carried the family title קיפא or קפא which transliterates equally well in Greek as Kephas/Cephas (Κηϕας), or as Kaiphas/Caiphas (Καιϕας), but which has no literal equivalent.

 Paul would certainly have been aware of Joseph Caiaphas, who had only recently served as High Priest and who had been in office for an unusually long time.
 There is also a strong chance that other members of the family existed and were among Paul’s contemporaries.18 If so, Paul would have known who they were and would likely have interacted with them.
 He certainly did have a predilection for moving in high circles 19.